botaul/botmaster/watermark/README.md

 3. or edit `watermark_image` function's parameter on app.py, filename="watermark/yourphoto.png"

 ### Font
-1. put in the font folder
+1. put in the this folder
-2. edit `watermark_image` function's parameter on app.py, font="watermark/font/yourfont.ttf"
+2. edit `watermark_image` function's parameter on app.py, font="watermark/yourfont.ttf"
+3. you can setting the size & color of the font on `font` object, `draw.textsize` and `draw.text` function